Usingname-prog/text-analyzer/README.md

 3. Run all cells

 ## Notes
 - This repository does not include copyrighted article text.
-Use `sample.txt` or your own `.txt` file.
+Use your own `.txt` file.

 Results are uploaded in separate file